Skip to main content

 How do I launch a token?

 Call GeodeFactory.launch() (or use the Launchpad UI) with your token name, symbol, supply, and curve parameters.
-The factory deploys an ERC20, mints the full supply to the hook, and activates the bonding curve — all in one transaction.
+The factory deploys an ERC20, mints the full supply to the hook, initializes the v4 pool, and activates the permanent bonding curve — all in one transaction.
 See Geocurve for the full launch guide.

 What is a Geocurve?